 Go to the menu on the left side of your screen.

-Select Program Reporting on the menu, and then select Claims-Based Measures.
+Select Program Reporting on the menu.
+Then, select Claims-Based Measures.

-Select the release year.
-You will want to select 2023 for the fiscal year 2024 HSR.
-Select the program, HVBP, and the report.
-Click on Export, and the file will download through your browser.
-Once downloaded, you will have a zip file that contains your site's report and the [Hospital] VBP user guide.
+Select the release year; you will want to select 2024 for the 2025 fiscal year 2025 HSRs.
+Select the program HVBP and the report.
+Then, Click on Export.